hbclaure/Co_Tetris/CustomizingGamePlay.md

 The constants from `consts.js` are incorporated into `socket.js` through a `require` statement, making them accessible throughout the file.
 These constants are used to control game logic and respond to player interactions effectively.
 For example, the game uses `NUM_PLAYS` to determine if a player's turn is over or if the ghost piece functionality (`USE_GHOST_SHAPE`) should be enabled.

-### Turn Management Logic

-Turn rotation is managed in the `blockLandedHandler` function (in `socket.js`), which is triggered every time a block lands.
-This function checks if the current number of blocks a player has received matches the quota set by `NUM_PLAYS`, and if so, it selects which palyer has the next turn.

 ## Turn Management in Co-Tetris

 ### Overview

-The turn management system in Co-Tetris in `socket.js` uses a dynamic allocation method that supports both random and strategic distributions.
-This system helps maintain balance and fairness in competitive gameplay.
+Turn rotation is managed in the `blockLandedHandler` function (in `socket.js`), which is triggered every time a block lands.
+This function checks if the current number of blocks a player has received matches the quota set by `NUM_PLAYS`, and if so, it selects which player has the next turn.

 ### Configuration Options